oinam/start/3-sidebar.md

 - [GenAI Image Showdown](https://genai-showdown.specr.net) - A comparison of various SOTA generative image models on specific prompts and challenges with a strong emphasis placed on adherence.
 - [LLM Leaderboard](https://llm-stats.com) - Analyze and compare AI models across benchmarks, pricing, and capabilities.
 - [Price Per Token](https://pricepertoken.com) - Up-to-date pricing information for major LLM APIs including OpenAI, Anthropic, Google, and more.
+- [Startup Prompt Library](https://fi.co/prompts) from Founder Institute.
+Copy, customize and accelerate your startup journey with expert-built prompts designed for real founders.
 - [Prompt Library](https://www.promptly.fyi/library) - Explore our curated collection of AI prompts to enhance your interactions and boost productivity.
 - [Prompts Chat](https://prompts.chat) - A curated collection of effective prompts for ChatGPT and other AI assistants.
 - [The Book of Secret Knowledge](https://github.com/trimstray/the-book-of-secret-knowledge) - A collection of inspiring lists, manuals, cheatsheets, blogs, hacks, one-liners, cli/web tools, and more.